tweedegolf/storage-abstraction/README.md

 };
 ```

-Copies a file from a local path to the provided path in the storage.
+Copies a file from a local path `origPath` to the provided path `targetPath` in the storage.
 The value for `targetPath` needs to include at least a file name.
 You can provide extra storage-specific settings such as access rights using the `options` object.

 return type: